wu-wangyang/cordi_project/README.md

 This implementation uses **Gemini** through the Google Generative Language API.

 In the current codebase, Terraform variables still use the names `api_key` and `model` for compatibility with the original starter, but the deployed Lambda uses those values as the Gemini API key and Gemini model configuration.

+## AI Usage
+AI tools were used in the build process to support planning, debugging, and documentation.
+Specifically, AI was used to:

+clarify the project requirements and break the task into frontend, backend, and infrastructure steps

+troubleshoot local setup, AWS CloudShell usage, Terraform errors, and API integration issues

+refine the Lambda implementation and improve the README structure

+generate and revise sample test inputs for the application

+All implementation decisions were reviewed manually before being applied.
+Generated suggestions were tested and adjusted during development.